 This option would add three higher income brackets with higher rates.
 A fifth bracket with a marginal tax rate of 4.0 percent would be levied on taxable incomes ranging from: \$250,000 to \$500,000 for single filers; \$350,000 to \$700,000 for joint filers; and \$300,000 to \$600,000 for heads of household.
 A sixth bracket would tax incomes up to \$1 million, \$1.5 million, and \$1.25 million for single, joint, and head of household filers, respectively, at a marginal rate of 4.128 percent.
-A top marginal rate of 4.264 percent would be levied on higher incomes.
-The proposed top rate is 10 percent higher than the current top rate, although lower than 4.45 percent marginal rate for New Yorkers' with incomes over \$500,000 that was in effect from 2003 through 2005.
+A top marginal rate of 4.264 percent would be levied on incomes greater than \$1 million.
+The proposed top rate is 10 percent higher than the current top rate, although lower than 4.45 percent marginal rate for New Yorkers with incomes over \$500,000 that was in effect from 2003 through 2005.
 Unlike the state's personal income tax, there would be no "recapture provisions" under which some or all of taxable income not in the highest brackets were taxed at the highest marginal rates.

-If this option were in effect for fiscal year 2019, PIT revenue would have increased by \$440 million.
+If this option were in effect for fiscal year 2023, PIT revenue would have increased by \$543 million.
 This tax change would require approval by the State Legislature.

-Proponents might argue that a PIT increase for high-income households would provide a substantial boost to city revenues without affecting the vast majority of city residents.
-Only 4 percent of all city resident taxpayers in calendar year 2018 would pay more under this proposal, all of whom with adjusted gross incomes above \$250,000.
-Almost all of the additional tax burden (95 percent) would be borne by the roughly 30,000 taxpayers whose incomes are above \$1 million.
+Proponents might argue that PIT increase for high-income households would provide a substantial boost to city revenues without affecting the vast majority of city residents.
+Had this option been in place for the entire calendar year 2022, only 4.4 percent of all city resident taxpayers would have paid more tax, all of whom with adjusted gross incomes above \$250,000.
+Almost all of the additional tax burden (89 percent) would be borne by the roughly 38,000 taxpayers whose incomes are above \$1 million.
 Finally, they could claim that there is no evidence that many affluent New Yorkers left the city in response to the 2003-2005 tax increase, even with a larger state income tax increase also enacted at the same time.

-Opponents might argue that New Yorkers are already among the most heavily taxed in the nation and a further increase in their tax burden is now more likely to induce movement out of the city.
+Opponents might argue that New Yorkers are already among the most heavily taxed in the nation and a further increase in their tax burden is now more likely to induce relocation out of the city.
 Tax increases only exacerbate the city's competitive disadvantage with respect to other areas of the country.
-Taxpayers who do not pay the federal alternative minimum tax but would be affected by the proposed increase will no longer be able to claim the entire amount of their state and local tax liability as an itemized deduction for the federal tax, so the burden of city tax increase is greater than it would have been in the past.
-Even if less burdensome than the 2003-2005 increase, city residents earning more than \$5 million would pay, on average, an additional \$69,900 in income taxes in calendar year 2018.
-With this option, these taxpayers are projected to account for 29 percent of the city's PIT revenue in 2019.
-If 6 percent of them were to leave the city in response to higher taxes, this option would yield \$213 million less PIT revenue per year (assuming those moving had average tax liabilities for the group).
+Because of the \$10,000 cap on state and local tax (SALT) deductions that was imposed in 2017, taxpayers affected by the proposed increase would not be able to claim the entire amount of their SALT as an itemized deduction from their federal tax, so the burden of city tax increase is greater than it would have been in the past.
+Even if less burdensome than the 2003-2005 increase, city residents earning more than \$5 million would pay, on average, an additional \$62,950 in income taxes for calendar year 2022, accounting for 23 percent of total PIT liability.
+If 5 percent of them were to leave the city in response to higher taxes, this option would yield \$186 million less PIT revenue per year (assuming those moving had average tax liabilities for the group).